A Historical Chronology

 LCDR Louvenia A. McMillan became the first African-American Female Intelligence Officer (2004); the first African American Female Field Intelligence Support Team Leader (2004); and the first African American Female to hold the Advanced Boat Force Operations Insignia (2007).

 Lisa Spotwood became the first African-American female Master Chief Food Service Specialist when she was advanced to E-9 in August, 2004.

 On 24 June 2005 LTJG Jeanine McIntosh-Menze was awarded her wings at a ceremony at Naval Air Station Corpus Christi, after completing training there.
 She was the first African-American female Coast Guard aviator.

-Master Chief Amritt A. Villa assumed the 7th Silver Mariner title in 2006, making him the first African-American Silver Mariner.
+DCCM Amritt A. Villa assumed the 7th Silver Mariner title in 2006, making him the second African-American Silver Mariner.

 CWO2 Apple G. Pryor, assigned as the Main Propulsion Assistant onboard the CGC Boutwell, was the first African-American female Naval Engineering Chief Warrant Officer of the Coast Guard.